 It’s important for credit union leaders, volunteers, and members to communicate with elected officials on credit union issues.
 The Missouri Credit Union Association’s Center for Legislative Action allows you to quickly and easily share concerns with members of Missouri’s General Assembly and U.S. Congress.

 Click the image to go to MCUA's Center for Legislative Action.

-MCUA will send a Call to Action on both state and federal issues to credit unions when contact with lawmakers regarding a particular issue or bill is needed.
+MCUA sends Call to Actions on both state and federal issues to credit unions when contact with lawmakers regarding a particular issue or bill is needed.

-That’s where the Credit Union Advocacy Corps comes in.
-The Missouri Credit Union Association created the Advocacy Corps to encourage and enable each credit union to take part in governmental and legislative activities.
-We are asking for a core group of credit union leaders – presidents, managers, volunteers, or staff members involved in the community – to step up and take part in this effort.
-Each credit union should have at least one person on staff as part of the Credit Union Advocacy Corps and designated as the credit union’s grassroots/legislative coordinator.
+The Credit Union Advocates is intended as a core group of credit union leaders – presidents, managers, volunteers, and/or staff members involved in the community – who step up and take part in advocacy efforts.
+Each credit union is asked to have at least one person on staff as part of the Credit Union Advocates to serve as the credit union’s grassroots/legislative coordinator.

 All politics are local.
 Making sure lawmakers take notice of credit union concerns and issues starts with you!

 (Please select at least two of the following)

 Every credit union serves as an advocate for the credit union movement.
 Understanding and communicating the credit union difference is an important part of credit union advocacy.

 These videos created by MCUA and other sources help illustrate the credit union difference.